-- If RemoteObject's remote reference field, ref, is null, then the method throws java.rmi.MarshalException. - If the remote reference, ref, is non-null: - ref s class is obtained via a call to its getRefClass method, which typically returns the unpackage qualified name of the remote reference's class.
-If the class name returned is non-null: - ref's class name is written to the stream, out, in UTF. - ref's writeExternal method is called passing it the stream, out, so that ref can write its external representation to the stream. - If the class name returned by ref.getRefClass is null: - an empty string in UTF is written to the stream out. - ref is serialized to the stream out (i.e., using writeObject).
+- If RemoteObject's remote reference field, ref, is null, then the method throws java.rmi.MarshalException. - If the remote reference, ref, is non-null: - ref's class is obtained via a call to its getRefClass method, which typically returns the non-package qualified name of the remote reference's class.
+If the class name returned is non-null: - ref's class name is written to the stream, out, in UTF. - ref's writeExternal method is called passing it the stream, out, so that ref can write its external representation to the stream. - If the class name returned by ref.getRefClass is null: - the exception java.rmi.MarshalException is thrown.